-- 9.63 Financial institutions, except insurance corporations and pension funds, and money lenders charge interest rates higher than a reference rate and pay interest at a rate lower than the reference interest rate.
-As already explained in chapters 6 and 7, SNA interest is recorded in the distribution of primary income account at a reference rate and the difference between SNA interest and bank interest is recorded as final consumption expenditure of households.
-(If it is possible to identify interest payments and receipts relating exclusively to unincorporated household enterprises, the charges would appear as intermediate consumption of those enterprises, but this is often not possible.) - 9.64 When households acquire or dispose of foreign exchange and some other financial assets, the dealer in the financial asset will typically quote a buying price and a selling price for the asset.
+- 10.6210.64 Financial institutions, except insurance corporations and pension funds, and money lenders charge interest rates higher than a reference rate and pay interest at a rate lower than the reference interest rate.
+As explained in chapters 67 and 78, SNA interest is recorded in the allocation of primaryearned income account at a reference rate and the difference between SNA interest and bank interest is recorded as final consumption expenditure of households.
+(If it is possible to identify interest payments and receipts relating exclusively to unincorporated household enterprises, the charges would appear as intermediate consumption of those enterprises, but this is often not possible.) - 10.63 10.65 When households acquire or dispose of foreign exchange and some other financial assets, the dealer in the financial asset will typically quote a buying price and a selling price for the asset.
 The difference between the price actually receivable or payable and the average of the buying and selling price at the time of the transaction is also treated as expenditure on the services of financial institutions.